hifirworks/hifir/README.md

 ### Installation of LAPACK ###

 HIFIR uses LAPACK for its dense level factorization and solve.
-For system admininstors, we recommend using [OpenBLAS](https://www.openblas.net/) and Intel MKL.
+For system administrators, we recommend using [OpenBLAS](https://www.openblas.net/) and Intel MKL.
 To install OpenBLAS using APT repository

 ```console
 sudo apt install libopenblas-dev